contains the active ingredient amiodarone hydrochloride

 If you forget to take Aratac

-If you are not sure what to do or have trouble remembering when to take you medicine, ask your doctor or pharmacist.
+If you are not sure what to do, or have trouble remembering when to take your medicine, ask your doctor or pharmacist.

 If you take too much Aratac (overdose)

 Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency

 at the nearest hospital, if you think you or anyone else may have taken too much Aratac.